dopeboy/dopeboy.github.io/_posts/2017-08-09-in-the-zone.md

 ### I'm one with the code

 In its most basic form, software is a structure of interconnected components.
-Each of these components do some kind of work and then pass on the result to some other component until it hits us, the user.
+Each of these components do some kind of work and then pass on the result to some other component until it hits us, the (end)user.
 When I'm in the zone, I have a detailed mental model of this structure.
 This means I can traverse the chain of components very quickly and isolate (1) where I need to insert code and (2) where I need to route the output of that code.
 This is the closest programming gets to being in the Matrix.

 ### I'm emotionally neutral